Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 |$(BUILD_TARGET_DIR)/vck190_aie_fft_2d.hw_emu.xsa|The XSA file created in the `make xsa` step.|
 |$(BUILD_TARGET_DIR)/libadf.a|The compiled AI Engine design graph created in the `make graph` step.|

-The output of the Vitis compiler package step is the package directory that contains the contents to run hardware emulation.
+The Vitis compiler package step output is the package directory containing the contents to run hardware emulation.

 |Output Objects|Description|
 |  ---  |  ---  |